Karanbir31/Cpp-DSA/README.md

 1. bitman1 - get bit, set bit, clear bit, update bit
 2. bitman2 - power of 2,
             - count number of 1's in a number
-3. bitmap3 - print all subSets
+3. bitmap3 - print all subSets,3